 DECK FACT THREE: Design affects deck life [agreed, but vinyl decking works better]

 “It all boils down to how quickly a deck can dry out internally after it rains and after the spring melt.
 Unfortunately, most decks are built with large unventilated areas of wood in direct contact with each other.
 Build decks with ventilation spaces, and they’ll last much longer.”

-If you have areas where water can access you need to allow that space to dry out to avoid issues like rot and mould – there’s no argument there.
-However, you can also choose to install a complete waterproof decking system, like Tufdek™, along with a correct slope, you’ll never have to worry about water collecting where it shouldn’t be.
+If you have areas where water can access you need to allow that space to dry out to avoid issues like rot and mold – there’s no argument there.
+However, you can also choose to install a complete waterproof decking system, like Tufdek™, along with a correct slope, you’ll never have to worry about water collecting where it shouldn’t.
 As an added advantage, the vinyl deck will also prevent water from accessing the space underneath your deck so that it can be used for storage or as a second outdoor living space.